MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/New-MgIdentityConditionalAccessPolicy.md

   - `[GrantControls <IMicrosoftGraphConditionalAccessGrantControls>]`: conditionalAccessGrantControls
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[BuiltInControls <String[]>]`: List of values of built-in controls required by the policy.
 Possible values: block, mfa, compliantDevice, domainJoinedDevice, approvedApplication, compliantApplication, passwordChange, unknownFutureValue.
     - `[CustomAuthenticationFactors <String[]>]`: List of custom controls IDs required by the policy.
-Learn more about custom controls here: https://docs.microsoft.com/azure/active-directory/conditional-access/controls#custom-controls-preview
+For more information, see Custom controls.
     - `[Operator <String>]`: Defines the relationship of the grant controls.
 Possible values: AND, OR.
     - `[TermsOfUse <String[]>]`: List of terms of use IDs required by the policy.
   - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Readonly.
-  - `[SessionControls <IMicrosoftGraphConditionalAccessSessionControls>]`: conditionalAccessSessionControls
+  - `[SessionControls <IMicrosoftGraphConditionalAccessSessionControls1>]`: conditionalAccessSessionControls
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ApplicationEnforcedRestrictions <IMicrosoftGraphApplicationEnforcedRestrictionsSessionControl>]`: applicationEnforcedRestrictionsSessionControl
       - `[(Any) <Object>]`: This indicates any property can be added to this object.